 In response to a complaint of bullying, the school's discipline procedures will be followed, with staff carrying out a full investigation, keeping detailed records and applying sanctions as necessary.

-The procedures will be followed initially by the member of staff who has been informed about the bullying.
+The procedures will be followed initially by all staff members usually this will be the relevant HOY, who has been informed about the bullying.
 The Head of Year/ Pupil Support Officer will become involved if the situation cannot be resolved by the teacher involved.

-Procedures Staff will follow to deal with bullying:-
+Procedures which staff will follow to deal with bullying:-

-- 1. Discuss the nature of the bullying with the victim at length, recording all the facts on the blue log sheets.
+- 1. Discuss the nature of the bullying with the victim at length, ask pupils to complete a summary of incident form and ensure they sign the form, make sure that they record all the facts including any offensive words IF they have been used .
 This will require patience and understanding. - 2.
-Identify the bully/bullies and any witnesses. - 3.
-Interview witnesses and record. - 4.
-Discuss the incident(s) with the alleged bully/ies.
+CPOMS can be used by Pastoral staff to log incidents of bullying that are brought to their attention when discussing safeguarding concerns - 3.
+Identify the bully/bullies and any witnesses. - 4.
+Interview witnesses and record. - 5.
+Discuss the incident(s) with the alleged bully/bullies.
 Tell them what the allegations are and ask them to tell the truth about the situation/incident.
-Make it clear that this is only an investigation at this stage. - 5.
-If the bully owns up, make it understood that bullying is not acceptable at All Saints Catholic College and what effect it has on the education of the target and the rest of the students in the class/college.
+Make it clear that this is only an investigation at this stage. - 6.
+If the bully owns up, make it understood that bullying is not acceptable at All Saints Catholic College and what effect it has on the education of the target and the rest of the pupils in the class/college.
 Ask the bully to put themselves in the position of the person being bullied.
-Apply sanctions relevant to the type of bullying. - 6.
+Apply sanctions relevant to the type of bullying. - 7.
 If the allegation of bullying is denied, then further investigation is needed.
-If there is sufficient evidence that the bullying occurred, apply relevant sanctions. - 7.
-Hold separate discussions with parents of bully and victim. - 8.
-Sanctions for the bully include: - loss of break/lunch times for a fixed period - Detention - Internal exclusion - Step Out - fixed period of exclusion from school - Permanent exclusions - 9.
-Once the incident has been investigated the person who investigated the incident, should log the incident on SIMS and the incident will be logged on to the bullying Log by the relevant PSO.
+If there is sufficient evidence that the bullying occurred, apply relevant sanctions. - 8.
+Hold separate discussions with parents of bully and victim. - 9.
+Sanctions for the bully include: - loss of break/lunch times for a fixed period - Detention - Internal exclusion - Step Out - fixed period of exclusion from school - Permanent exclusions - 10.
+Once the incident has been investigated, the person who investigated the incident should log the incident on SIMS and also on the CPOMs the relevant PSO.

-In order to reduce incidents of bullying and recognise bullies, all staff will watch for early signs of distress in students.
+In order to reduce incidents of bullying and recognise bullies, all staff will watch for early signs of distress in pupils.
 We will "listen, believe, and act."

-Members of the Young Leaders "Anti Bullying Ambassadors" are there as a student's first contact point, if they feel they cannot tell an adult.
-These students are represented in all Year Groups and are easily identified by badges worn.

-There are anti-bullying and racism posters on form Notice Boards advertising how students can report bullying.
-The schools anti bullying website is advertised in pupils journals stopbullying@allsaintscatholiccollege.com this is available for pupils and parents to post anonymous reports of bullying.
-Pupils can also inform the Pastoral Team of bullying incidents via the Anti-bullying box located in the pastoral corridor.
+Members of the Anti Bullying Ambassadors are the pupil's first contact point, if they feel they cannot tell an adult.
+These pupils are represented in all Year Groups and are easily identified by Anti-Bullying badges worn.
+There are Anti-Bullying and racism posters on form Notice Boards advertising how pupils can report bullying.
+The schools anti bullying email address is advertised in pupils journals stopbullying@allsaintscatholiccollege.com this is available for pupils to email anonymously if they wish any reports of bullying.